parkerhuynh/IEDG/README.md

 ![Text-to-CDQL model](images/attention.png)

+The model is created based on the attetion encoder-decoder RNN artchitecture.
 Before trainning the model, you should set the parameters of your model such as the number of hidden units, epoches, and learning rate in the file `config.py` in the folder named `text-to-CDQL`.
 To train the model, run:

 `python text-to-CDQL\training.py`